-If you registered your domain with your hosting provider, then it’s best to transfer the domain to the new host.
-If you used a domain registrar like Godaddy, Namecheap, etc, then you need to update your nameservers.
+If you registered your domain with your hosting provider, then it’s best to transfer the domain to a new host.
+If you used a domain registrar like Domain.com, GoDaddy, etc, then you need to update your nameservers.

-Just look for domain management area and then look for nameservers.
-If you need assistance with updating your nameservers, you can ask your web hosting company.
+You need to look for domain management area and then look for nameservers.
+If you need assistance with updating your nameservers, then you can ask your web hosting company.

-First you need to login to your Godaddy account and then click on Domains.
-After that click on the manage button next to the domain name you want to change.
+After that, you need to click on the Manage button next to the domain name you want to change.

-Now you need to scroll down to the Name servers section and click on the change button.
+Next, you need to scroll down to the Nameservers section and click on the change button.

-First you will need to switch the nameserver type dropdown from ‘Default’ to ‘Custom’ and under Nameservers fill in the your new hosting provider’s information.
+First, you will need to switch the nameserver type dropdown from ‘Default’ to ‘Custom’.
+After that, you can fill in the your new hosting provider’s information under Nameservers.

 Don’t forget to click on the save button to store your changes.

-You have successfully changed the nameservers.
+You have successfully changed the nameservers on your domain.
 DNS changes can take 4 – 48 hours to propagate for all users.

-To be on the safe side, you can wait to cancel your old hosting account until 7 days after your migration.
+To be on the safe side, we recommend that you wait to cancel your old hosting account until 7 days after your migration.

 Frequently Asked Questions

-Here are a few questions many of our users ask while moving their websites from hosting provider to another.
+Here are a few questions many of our users ask while moving WordPress from one host to another.

-1. Can I sign up for new hosting account without registering a domain name?
+1. Can I signup for the new hosting account without registering a domain name?

 Some hosting providers will ask you to select a domain name as the first step when purchasing hosting.
-They will also offer you to enter a domain name if you already got one.
+They will also allow you to enter a domain name if you already got one.